typedlabs/anorm-postgres/README.md

 * Json(play-json)

 ## DAO
-anorm-postgres also has an Util class DAO[A] which has some useful boilerplate when working when anorm.
+anorm-postgres also has an util class DAO[A] which has some useful boilerplate when working with anorm.